 Summer brings with it the freedom to express oneself.
 This means you don't have to be cooped up in your home all day and remain beneath thick coverings.

-A fire pit table is ideal for outdoor entertainment since it offers easy lighting, warmth, and a table area to put items down.
+A table top gas fire pit is ideal for outdoor entertainment since it offers easy lighting, warmth, and a table area to put items down.
 With its securely lighted, open flame, a gas or propane fire pit table creates a one-of-a-kind and memorable atmosphere that provides lots of comfort and ambiance.

 Outside your house, the yard areas should be just as functional and accessible as any other part.
 After all, you paid for the whole property, so you should be allowed to enjoy it all.
 This may be a landscaping update or something smaller that significantly affects the overall appearance and feel of the yard.